Information for carers

 Family time and home visits

-Please note there are changes to family time (contact).
-If you are in the Greater Sydney region, including the Blue Mountains, Wollongong, Central Coast and Shellharbour, please note the following:
+There are changes to family time (contact).
+If you are in the Greater Sydney region, including the Blue Mountains, Wollongong, Central Coast and Shellharbour:

 - If there is a case plan goal of restoration or contact orders in place, face-to-face family time should occur in a COVID-safe manner, wherever it is safe to do so.
 Your caseworker should advise you about whether this will be the case for your child.

 - Over the ‘stay at home’ period, all other family visits should happen virtually or be postponed.